padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/kustom/README-Openshift.md

 ## Testing Horizontal Pod Autoscaler (HPA)

-With the custom metrics installed, you can automatically scale out or in the Hazelcast cluster running on GKE.
+With the custom metrics installed, you can automatically scale out or in the Hazelcast cluster running on OpenShift.
 Kubernetes HPA is responsible for auto-scaling and you can monitor it by executing the following command.

 ```console
 # Monitor HPA.